morris/mongomq2/README.md

   - MongoMQ2 will try to finish open tasks with best effort.
 - MongoDB change streams are only supported for MongoDB replica sets.
   - To start a one-node replica set locally (e.g. for testing), see `docker-compose.yml`.
+- MongoMQ2 relies on the `_id` index which always exists (no other indexes required)
+- MongoMQ2 stores metadata for consumers in a `_c` field per message document (no other metadata is generated)

+## Performance

+Generally, MongoMQ2 is bound by the performance and latency of the underlying MongoDB.
+For common workloads (message size ~1 KB, produced and consumed in the same time frame), MongoMQ2 should be able to handle **at least ~100 messages per second** in most environments; plenty for a variety of use cases.

+See `test/benchmarks` for a benchmark suite
+(as of yet, severely lacking - PRs welcome!).

+### Additional Notes regarding Performance

+Publishing/producing messages in MongoMQ2 is bound by insertion time on the message collection.
+Insertion time depends on message size and number of indexes on the message collection.
+As stated above, the simplest use cases only need the `_id` index.

+Consumers are bound by MongoDB `findOneAndUpdate` performance, which will usually perform an index scan (`IXSCAN`) on the `_id` index.
+This scan is mainly bound by the number of messages currently being consumed, as consumers are able to seek efficiently based on `_id` via time-based ordering.

+Additionally, `findOneAndUpdate` performs some locking internally, which may degrade for large numbers of concurrent producers/consumers.